Hexzilla/remotework/README.md

 # Remotework

-### An open source, Ruby on Rails World's Remote-work platform.
+### An open source, World's Remote-work platform with Ruby on Rails.

 This project is based on [Fat Free CRM](https://github.com/fatfreecrm/fat_free_crm)